MykytaKyt/datakyt/docs/diagram.md

 - **warranty**: INT, stores duration of warranty;
 - **cost**: INT, stores cost of furniture;

-# Table furniture_type consist of
+# Table furniture_type consist of:

 - **id**: PK, NOT NULL, INT, stores id of furniture types;
 - **type**: CHAR(64), stores info of different types of furniture;

-# Table employee_furniture consist of
+# Table employee_furniture consist of:

 - **id**: PK, NOT NULL, INT, stores id of employee furniture;
 - **furniture_id**: FK, NOT NULL, INT, refers to the table furniture;